 As an intern, one of my tasks was to determine the optimal timing, frequency, and communication methods for contacting our Financial Planners to maximize sales.
 It was an open-ended problem, and I found it very cool.
 I really appreciate Pacific Life’s culture of innovation because I am, at my core, a problem solver.

 At the end of my internship experience, I was in the final year of my PhD, which meant no coursework or compelling reasons to return to Hawaii.
-Fortunately, our team was actively seeking two data scientists.
-My manager seized the opportunity and decided to hire one senior data scientist while offering me a junior position.
-It was a case of being in the right place at the right time.
+Fortunately, our team was actively seeking data scientists and I was hired.

 As a data scientist, I view my role as quantifying and providing solutions for various business problems using the available data.
 A typical day can involve anything from creating predictive models to wrangling data and creating data pipelines.
 I spend time analyzing data and presenting findings to stakeholders – whether it’s initial insights or model results.